-As a G Suite administrator, you can ensure that a copy of all sent or received messages in your domain—including messages sent or received by non-Gmail mailboxes—is stored in the associated users' Gmail mailboxes.
+As an administrator, you can ensure that a copy of all sent or received messages in your domain—including messages sent or received by non-Gmail mailboxes—is stored in the associated users' Gmail mailboxes.

 Answers to common questions are in More about Message Center deprecation.

 If your organization uses Vault, you may want to set up comprehensive mail storage to ensure Vault has full access to your organization's email messages:

 Users can send email messages with other core services for Google Workspace besides Gmail.
 For example:

 - Calendar—outgoing invitations and messages sent with the Email guests option in desktop Calendar.

 - Drive—message content sent when users share, transfer ownership, or comment on files in Drive.

 - Google Docs, Sheets, Slides, and Drawings—messages sent by the app when users email files as attachments, change approvals on files, or make comments or suggestions on files.